 As CISO to both Napa and Mono Counties (California), I have greatly benefited by using NIST’s CSF in conjunction with MS-ISAC’s NCSR.
 The majority of California counties have also adopted NIST’s CSF as the appropriate tool for our statewide standard.”

 - Gary Coverdale, CISO

 - Enables agencies to develop a benchmark to gauge year-to-year progress across the Framework’s functions and categories.

 - Provides organizations with metrics to see how they rate compared to similar organizations.

 - Informs C-level/executive management about an agency’s security program/resource needs using the NIST Cybersecurity Framework (CSF) language.

-- Assists with education and awareness for security staff.
+- Assists with security staff education and awareness.

-- Aids in establishing priorities for security program tasks.
+- Aids in setting priorities for security program tasks.